dandisy/dynamicCMS/README.md

 # cihmvctwig

-The CodeIgniter Application including hmvc and twig with Composer
+The CodeIgniter Application including hmvc and twig from Composer

-by dandisy @ redbuzz.co.id
+by dandi@redbuzz.co.id